-- 1. The appropriate supervisor or the supervisor's designee will serve as the Screening/Interview Committee Chair. - The screening/interview committee will consist of two or more other individuals, including the Assistant Director of Human Resources or if unavailable, the Director of Human Resources or the Director of Human Resources' designee. - 3.
+- 1. The appropriate supervisor or the supervisor's designee will serve as the Screening/Interview Committee Chair. - 2.
+The screening/interview committee will consist of two or more other individuals, including the Assistant Director of Human Resources or if unavailable, the Director of Human Resources' designee. - 3.
 The screening/interview committee must - a. review all of the following documents on the Screening/Committee Instructions web page: - i.
 Ethics and Confidentiality; - ii.
 Checklist for Reviewing Resumes or Application Forms; - iii.
 Interview Do's and Don'ts; - iv.
-Acceptable and Unacceptable Phrasing of Interview Questions; - v.
+Acceptable and Unacceptable Phrasing of Interview Questions: - v.
 When Interviewing Persons with Disabilities; and - vi.
-Final Interview Reminders. - b. create regulatory compliant, pre-planned interview questions using the interview questions and format located on the Screening/Interview Committee web page. - c. have the interview questions reviewed and approved by the Assistant Director of Human Resources prior to holding any interviews. - d. develop a candidate evaluation method to evaluate all candidates chosen for an interview. - e. complete the Faculty Credential Form and receive the appropriate approval(s) if it's a faculty position. - f. schedule interviews. - g. take notes at each candidate's interview (do not take the notes on copies of the application form or other application material); identify the notes with the position title, date of interview, name of the interviewee, and the name of the interviewer. - h. during the interviews, the Assistant Director of Human Resources or if unavailable, the Director of Human Resources or the Director of Human Resources' designee, will provide benefit information to interviewees. - i. record and evaluate each interviewee's strengths and weaknesses using the candidate evaluation and reference checks forms noted above.
+Final Interview Reminders. - b. create regulatory compliant, pre-planned interview questions using the interview questions and format located on the Screening/Interview Committee web page. - c. have the interview questions reviewed and approved by the Assistant Director of Human Resources prior to holding any interviews. - d. develop a candidate evaluation method to evaluate all candidates chosen for an interview - e. complete the Faculty Credential Form and receive the appropriate approval(s) if it's a faculty position. - f. schedule interviews.

+g. take notes at each candidate's interview (do not take the notes on copies of the application form or other application material); identify the notes with the position title, date of interview, name of the interviewee, and the name of the interviewer.

+h. during the interviews, the Assistant Director of Human Resources or if unavailable, the Director of Human Resources or the Director of Human Resources' designee, will provide benefit information to interviewees.